-It also explains the 12 human rights focus areas we’ve identified and outlines our 3-pillar approach to embedding human rights throughout our business.
+It also explains the 4 human rights focus areas we’ve identified and outlines our methodology to embedding human rights throughout our business.

 Governance & strategy

-Our Human Rights Commitment Statement explains our 12 human rights focus areas and is based on four years of targetted human rights due diligence across the company.
-We refreshed our human rights strategy with a targetted, risk-based approach to managing human rights, and provide a framework to track our progress implementing the UNGPs.
+Our Human Rights Commitment Statement explains our 4 human rights focus areas and is based on four years of targeted human rights due diligence across the company.
+We refreshed our human rights strategy with a targeted, risk-based approach to managing human rights, and provide a framework to track our progress implementing the UNGPs.